How to deal with

-To all cool people out there on a long term travel –
+To all out there on a long term travel –

-You and me, the travel addict ones, are traveling since months, a year or even more… somewhere on the Globe.
-Let’s draw the picture.
+You and me, the travel addict ones, are traveling since months, a year or even more… Let’s draw the picture.

 What our friends think we are doing on long term travel: partying and having love affairs on paradise beaches.
 What our parents think we are doing: escaping the hard reality of Life by extending our travel every six months.
 And what we think we are doing: well, if we knew it, it would be too simple!
 Yes, sometimes, being on the road for so long brings confusion.
 We get the feeling of being lost and… sick of traveling!
 Who would ever think that wandering the world can also have downsides?
-Well, it actually happens to some of us, solo travelers on the road since months.
+Well, it actually happens to some of us, solo travelers.
 And there is nothing to be ashamed of.

 Help!
 I feel sick of traveling... is it that bad?